 So make a note of these simple tips and follow them to the letter to get the best out of your Olive Oils and reuse them correctly.

 10 recommendations for reusing Olive Oil correctly

-2. The food you’re going to fry must be as dry as possible to ensure it doesn’t release water, as water encourages the oil to separate.
+- The food you’re going to fry must be as dry as possible to ensure it doesn’t release water, as water encourages the oil to break down.

-4. Something of vital importance for reusing your olive oil is to filter it after every use.
+- To be able to reuse it, it is very important that you filter the Olive Oil after every use.
 Once it has cooled down, pour it through a 100% cotton or natural fibre sieve, as shown in the following video:

-By following these simple and important recommendations, you will always be able to enjoy Olive Oils from Spain in the very best condition.
-As you can see, they are all simple and easy to remember and represent the best way of using and reusing the product properly.
+By following these simple but important guidelines, you will always be able to enjoy Olive Oils from Spain in the very best condition.
+As you can see, each tip is simple and easy to remember and, together, are the best way to use and reuse the product properly.

-If you’d like to know more about Olive Oils from Spain, learn how to cook delicious, healthy dishes and keep up-to-date with all the latest news, follow us on Twitter, Instagram and Facebook and discover everything we have to offer.
+If you’d like to know more about Olive Oils from Spain, learn how to cook delicious, healthy dishes and keep up to date with all the latest news, and discover everything we have to offer: